yasirbhutta/yasirbhutta.github.io/matlab/docs/graphics.md

 - What is the purpose of the `legend()` function in MATLAB?
 - What are some of the different line styles that can be used in MATLAB?
 - What are some of the different marker styles that can be used in MATLAB?
+- Explain the difference between the plot3, and surf functions in MATLAB for visualizing 3D data.
+- Write the basic syntax for creating a 3D plot using plot3 in MATLAB.
+- How can you create a surface plot using the surf function in MATLAB?
+- Generate a 3D plot of a mathematical function of two variables (e.g., z = x^2 + y^2).
+- Visualize 3D data from a file (e.g., CSV, MAT) in MATLAB using appropriate functions.
 - What is the difference between the hold on and hold off functions in MATLAB?
+- What functions in MATLAB can be used to create 3D plots?
+- How can you plot a 3D surface from a set of x, y, and z data points?
+- What is the purpose of the meshgrid() function when creating 3D plots?
+- Describe the process of creating a 3D histogram or bar plot in MATLAB.
+- Create a 3D surface plot of the equation z = sin(x)cos(y) for x and y values ranging from -pi to pi.
+- How do you add labels and titles to a 3D plot in MATLAB?
+- Explain how to use the colorbar function to add a color legend to a 3D surface plot created with surf
 - How do you use the line function in MATLAB?

 **Answer:**